exa-AMD: An Exascale-Ready Framework for Accelerating the Discovery and Design of Functional Materials: Software Implementation

-\item \textbf{Workflow orchestration:} Our framework manages scheduling, distribution, and monitoring of tasks, supporting both CPU and GPU execution with elasticity and fault tolerance to efficiently use heterogeneous computing nodes. \item \textbf{I/O and database integration:} Structures are sourced from our exa-AMD dataset \cite{exaAMD-dataset}, curated from multiple databases or user-provided dataset, with outputs systematically organized into logs, results, and configuration files to ensure comprehensive data provenance and reproducibility. \item \textbf{Parallel execution:} High-throughput tasks like ML screening and DFT calculations are automatically parallelized, with configurable resource allocations (node types and counts) for elastic scaling on supercomputers and clouds. \item \textbf{User interface:} Flexible command-line tools and configuration files support simple and advanced job submission, including the ability to restart workflows at any stage. \item \textbf{Documentation and testing:} Comprehensive user guides, API documentation, and automated test suites are provided to facilitate adoption and ensure software reliability. \end{itemize}
+\item \textbf{Workflow orchestration:} Our framework manages scheduling, distribution, and monitoring of tasks, supporting both CPU and GPU execution with elasticity and fault tolerance to efficiently use heterogeneous computing nodes. \item \textbf{I/O and database integration:} Structures are sourced from our exa-AMD dataset \cite{exaAMD-dataset}, curated from multiple databases or user-provided datasets, with outputs systematically organized into logs, results, and configuration files to ensure comprehensive data provenance and reproducibility. \item \textbf{Parallel execution:} High-throughput tasks like ML predictions and DFT calculations are automatically parallelized, with configurable resource allocations (node types and counts) for elastic scaling on supercomputers and clouds. \item \textbf{User interface:} Flexible command-line tools and configuration files support simple and advanced job submission, including the ability to restart workflows at any stage. \item \textbf{Documentation and testing:} Comprehensive user guides, API documentation, and automated test suites are provided to facilitate adoption and ensure software reliability. \end{itemize}

 At the heart of exa-AMD’s scalability and automation is the use of Parsl~\cite{Parsl}, a flexible, Python-based parallel programming and workflow library designed to efficiently orchestrate scientific pipelines across heterogeneous computational resources.
-Parsl enables exa-AMD to decompose each major workflow step---structure generation, ML-based screening, structure similarity filtering, DFT calculations, and property post-processing---into fine-grained, asynchronous tasks (``apps'' in Parsl terminology) that can be dynamically mapped onto available compute resources such as CPUs, GPUs, or hybrid clusters.
-In practice, each workflow stage is implemented as a Parsl app, either a ``Python app'' or a ``Bash app''.
-The user specifies execution back-ends (e.g., SLURM, PBS, or local), resource allocation (cores, GPUs, wall time), and queue preferences in a standard Parsl configuration file, which is agnostic about the scientific workflow.
-Parsl’s executor-provider abstraction allows exa-AMD to submit thousands of jobs to HPC queueing systems and efficiently manage task distribution, resource scaling, and result collection without manual intervention.
-For example, ML screening tasks are offloaded as batches to available GPUs, while high-throughput DFT tasks are partitioned into separate job arrays, each tracked and managed independently.
-As tasks complete, outputs are automatically aggregated and passed to downstream stages, ensuring full automation and rapid throughput.
+Parsl enables exa-AMD to decompose each major workflow step---structure generation, ML-based screening, structure similarity filtering, DFT calculations, and property post-processing---into fine-grained, asynchronous tasks (``apps'' in Parsl terminology) that can be dynamically mapped onto available compute resources such as CPUs and GPUs.